Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ***How do I mention someone when making a post?***
 Type the "@" sign and start typing their name.
 A drop down menu should appear to let you select them more easily.
-However, adding mentions only works for people you have added to an aspect, and it does not work in comments.
+However, adding mentions only works for people you have added to an aspect.

+***Can I mention someone in a comment?***
+No, not currently, but there is no harm in using the "@username" convention in comments anyway.

 ***Is there a way to see the posts in which I have been mentioned?***
 Yes, click "_Mentions_" in the left hand column on your home page.